mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

     end subroutine run_gyre

 This subroutine runs GYRE on a given MESA model identified with the variable ``id`.
-First, the function `` star_get_pulse_data` extract from the MESA model the data required for pulsation analysis.
-These data are separated in two arrays: `` global_data`` and ``point_data``.
+First, the function ``star_get_pulse_data`` extract from the MESA model the data required for pulsation analysis.
+These data are separated in two arrays: ``global_data`` and ``point_data``.
 Next, the function ``gyre_set_model`` sends these data to GYRE.
 Then, with the function ``gyre_get_modes``, GYRE actually computes the eigenmodes of the stellar model for angular degree :math:`\ell = 1`.
 In this function the first integer indicates the angular degree to compute, it can be modified to get other modes.
-This function takes as an argument `` process_mode``, which is the last subroutine we have defined.
+This function takes as an argument ``process_mode``, which is the last subroutine we have defined.
 It means that when executing the function ``gyre_get_modes``, MESA calls and execute ``process_mode``.
 Thanks to this function, we can decide what GYRE outputs are.
 Here, we are interested in the frequencies and the inertia of the modes, and we store them in the global arrays ``frequencies(:,:)`` and ``inertias(:,:)``.

-Now that we have set up GYRE
-, it is ready to run during a MESA run, the last thing to do is to set:
+Now that we have set up GYRE, it is ready to run during a MESA run, the last thing to do is to set:

 .. code-block:: console